BedrockStreaming/tech.bedrockstreaming.com/_posts/2019-03-11-Migrating-production-apps-from-on-premise-to-the-cloud-with-no-downtime.md

 The workflow is almost the same as above, with few changes:

-1. Deploy the application into a kubernetes cluster
+* Deploy the application into a kubernetes cluster
-2. Add HAProxy servers in front of both on-prem and in-cloud instances
+* Add HAProxy servers in front of both on-prem and in-cloud instances
-3. Use HAProxy `map_reg` to route traffic, depending of the requested URL
+* Use HAProxy `map_reg` to route traffic, depending of the requested URL
-4. Define path routing preferences in the map file created in step 3 (see example below)
+* Define path routing preferences in the map file created in step 3 (see example below)
-5. Configure and test each path:
+* Configure and test each path:
-    a) Let developers rewrite paths, I.E: /HealthCheck
+    * Let developers rewrite paths, I.E: /HealthCheck
-    b) Replicate production traffic with [GOReplay](https://github.com/buger/goreplay), to specific paths, including /HealthCheck, from on-prem to the application in the Kubernetes cluster in AWS
+    * Replicate production traffic with [GOReplay](https://github.com/buger/goreplay), to specific paths, including /HealthCheck, from on-prem to the application in the Kubernetes cluster in AWS
-    c) Stabilize the application: either code optimisations or Kubernetes Requests and Limits adaptations
+    * Stabilize the application: either code optimisations or Kubernetes Requests and Limits adaptations
-    d) Add this newly created path /HealthCheck on the HAProxy's routing map file
+    * Add this newly created path /HealthCheck on the HAProxy's routing map file
-    e) Repeat for each new path
+    * Repeat for each new path
-6. Create a specific HAProxy Backend section for each route to load balance traffic differently for each route
+* Create a specific HAProxy Backend section for each route to load balance traffic differently for each route
-7. Increase traffic load balancing up to 100% to the cloud
+* Increase traffic load balancing up to 100% to the cloud
-8. Create efficient alerting
+* Create efficient alerting
-9. Point the DNS to the ELB
+* Point the DNS to the ELB

-## Traffic replication with GOReplay
+### Traffic replication with GOReplay

 We use a lot GOReplay.
 Not only because it's light and easy to work with, but because we can do whatever we want with it to replicate traffic.
 It can rewrite headers, catch only a specific domain or a specific url.
 It's the perfect tool to complete our migration workflow.